Characters: Berserk Band Of The Hawk

 , who only he should defeat.

 Not to mention that both cooperated once upon battling Ganishka after the great fight in Vritanis.
 His strange relationship with Guts was lampshaded by Sonia a little before he sets off for Vritanis.

-- Animal Motifs: The lion.
+- Animal Motifs: The lion, in normal form.

 - Appendage Assimilation: Did somebody chop off your arm, Zodd?
 Well, no worry, because you can just reattach it!
 Not before smacking the shit out of the person who severed your arm - WITH said arm - in the first place though!
 It's all good.